Xilinx/PYNQ/docs/source/10_creating_overlays.rst

 As with any application running on Zynq, the interface between the software and hardware is via the Zynq memory map.

-An overlay can have many addressable IPs.
-These addressable IPs can be accessed by the ARM processor using the memory map.
 To find the addressable IPs of a specific overlay (e.g. `base.bit`), users can do:

 .. code-block:: python